pe-ple/landing-page/docs/setup.md

 title: Setup
 ---

-⏱ Get your community up and running in 30 seconds or less
+⏱ Get your community up and running in less than 30 seconds

 ## Installation
 Add the following code snippet to the header of your website